Almond Oil (Prunus Amygdalus)

 skin collagen which assists with wrinkles and other signs

 of aging.
-Cacao Butter helps reduce the formation of
+Cocoa Butter helps reduce the formation of

 stretch marks during pregnancy and dieting.